 - revenue cycle management experts: they can create a patient access strategy to better engage patients at the point of service, a strategy that can reduce risk and increase collections

-- finance and accounting professionals: their work helps organizations meet financial goals and outcomes consistent with priorities for compliance, quality care, and patient satisfaction
+- finance and accounting professionals: their work helps organizations meet financial goals and outcomes priorities for compliance, quality care, and patient satisfaction

 3. Teams focused on engaging through technology and data management

 Patients who are engaged often have better outcomes, a significant consideration for today’s value-based care environment.
 That engagement often begins with technology.

 The experts who lead digital initiatives and protect data for healthcare organizations help engagement strategies by providing better communication, patient portals, EHR optimization, integrated workflows, and tools to improve the patient experience.
 Whether in staff or leadership roles, the work of those in HIM can unburden physicians’ time, allowing more focus on quality of patient care.
 It can also: